zemerdon/icons/README.md

-Neon icons made in my spare time
+Neon icons made in my spare time, feel free to use them.